yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-cloud.md

 1. On the **Clusters** page, select the cluster.

 1. Select **Nodes** to view the total read and write IOPS per node and other statistics as shown in the following illustration.
-Note that both the reads and the writes are roughly the same across all the nodes, indicating uniform load across the nodes.

 ![Read and write IOPS with 3 nodes](/images/ce/transactions_cloud_observe1.png)

-The load is distributed evenly across the regions.
+Note that both the reads and the writes are roughly the same across all the nodes, indicating uniform load across the nodes.

 To view your cluster metrics such as YSQL operations/second and Latency, in YugabyteDB Managed, select the cluster [Performance](/preview/yugabyte-cloud/cloud-monitor/overview/#performance-metrics) tab.
 You should see similar charts as shown in the following illustration: